John K. Tener: Baseball executive

 Tener maintained his interest in baseball after retiring as a player.
 In 1912, Governor Tener spoke out against gambling in baseball, and informed district attorneys around the state that he believed existing laws could be used against illegal wagering.
 He also offered the influence and assistance of the state government to support any district attorney who chose to act against wagering.

 In 1913, Philadelphia Phillies owner William Baker proposed offering the position of National League president to Tener after the owners declined to extend the contract of president Thomas Lynch.
 Tener accepted the offer at a contract of $25,000 ($ today) per year, but was not paid until April 1915 when his term as Governor expired.

 Early in his administration, Tener had his hands full as league president, serving a double role as Governor of Pennsylvania.
 The Federal League declared itself a major league and began competing for players in 1914.
-A number of players began jumping to the new league including Joe Tinker.
+A number of players, including Joe Tinker, began jumping to the new league.

 At the same time, Tener had to mediate a dispute between Chicago Cubs owner Charles Murphy and Cub manager and star player, Johnny Evers.
 Evers claimed that he had been fired by Murphy after a salary dispute.
 Murphy claimed in turn that the future hall-of-famer had resigned with the intent of jumping to the new Federal League.
 Murphy later attempted to broker a trade to the Boston Braves in which the Cubs would receive Boston star Bill Sweeney.
 The League originally ruled that Murphy had broken the terms of Evers's contract by not giving him ten days notice before the dismissal and that the punishment would be that Boston did not have to give the players to Chicago.
 This led to a protest by Murphy.

 At the time, Murphy was not a well-regarded owner by his peers and the League was afraid that Evers would go to the Federal League to join his former teammate, Joe Tinker.
 The dispute gave the owners the opportunity to rid themselves of Murphy.
 Tener arranged for newspaper publisher Charles P. Taft, who was a minority shareholder and had helped the league to force out Phillies owner Horace Fogel, to buy the team and force Murphy out.